korotole/cpp/intermediate/oop.md

 ## Copy Constructor
 - The **implicit copy constructor** simply **clones** (bit by bit) the source object.
 - If objects are nested (one inside another), takes sub-copy-constructors into consideration (only if *implicit* copy constructor)
+- Expects one parameter to be a reference to an object
+- To hide / disable: place under private
+- The copying constructor takes into consideration all the existing copying constructors (implicit and explicit) defined within the objects used to compose the class.

+## Constant keyword
+- *read-only* variables, protected by a compiler against modification
+- must be declared as already initialized
+- usually it may not be possible to treat parts of constant *aggregates* (arrays, structs, etc.) as literals
+- **`int * const iptr = arr + 2;`** (*Constant pointers*)
+  - the entities pointed to by the const pointers may be modified with no restrictions, the pointer itself - not
+- **`const int *iptr = arr + 2;`** (*Pointers to constants*)
+  - pointer can be modified, the pointed values - not
+- **`const int * const iptr = arr + 2;`** (*Constant pointers to constants*)
+  - NOTHING can be modified

+*Constant member function* -> a promise that the function won’t modify the state of the object

+## Friends
+- *friend* class OR function
+- friends are allowed to access or to use private and protected components of the class
+- **`friend class ... ;`** (friendship declaration) -> may exist inside any of the class parts (public, private or protected), but must be placed outside any function or aggregate
+- rules:
+  - a class may be a friend of many classes
+  - a class may have many friends
+  - a friend’s friend isn’t my friend
+  - friendship isn’t inherited – the subclass has to define its own friendships

+- rules:
+  - a friendship declaration must contain a complete prototype of the friend function (including return type);
+  - a function with the same name, but incompatible in the sense of the parameters’ conformance, will not be recognized as a friend
+  - a class may have many friend functions
+  - a function may be a friend of many classes
+  - a class may recognize as friends both global and member functions